"No act of kindness, no matter how small, is ever wasted." -Aesop

-Lasting from a few hours to a full day, short-term projects are based on community-identified needs, provide a vital resource to the community, are enjoyable and a satisfying way to get involved.
+Lasting from a few hours to a full day, short-term projects are based on community-identified needs, provide a vital resource to the community, and are an enjoyable and a satisfying way to get involved.
 Some examples include:

-- Helping at fundraisers for local nonprofits
+- Assist at fundraisers for local nonprofits

-- Participating in a community cleanup
+- Participate in a community cleanup

-- Building houses with Habitat for Humanity
+- Build a house with Habitat for Humanity

 For more information about short-term projects, contact the short-term co-chairs.